Last Updated on May 17, 2023 by Matt

 Indonesia

-Small motorcycles rule in Indonesia, and the phrase “electric scooter” describes an electric motorcycle there.
-But when it comes to actual electric scooters, riders must be at least 12, and riders between the ages 12 and 15 must be accompanied by an adult.
+Electric scooter riders must be at least 12, and riders between the ages of 12 and 15 must be accompanied by an adult.

 Philippines